10.6 Recognition and validation of skills acquired through youth work

 The formal recognition of non-formal education and learning in youth work is specified in the 2009 grand-ducal regulation on Youth (règlement grand-ducal du 9 janvier 2009 sur la jeunesse).

 Recognition is subject to certain requirements (e.g. max.
 30 years of age, at least 400 hours of engagement, at least 150 hours of training).
 According to the regulation, the certificate has to be signed by the Ministry in charge of youth policy.
-A certification commission, composed of six members of different ministries or administrations gives advice to the minister on matters relating to the recognition of volunteer experience.
+A certification commission, composed of six members of different ministries or administrations advices the minister on matters relating to the recognition of volunteer experience.